elanio182/udacity-tv-script-generation/README.md

 **helper.py** - Help functions provided by Udacity.

-**data/simpsons/moes_tavern_lines.txt** - Some lines from a chapter of "The Simpsons" that will be used as input for the generation of a new scipt..
+**data/simpsons/moes_tavern_lines.txt** - Some lines from a chapter of "The Simpsons" that will be used as input for the generation of a new scipt.